 Travers was employed as a travelling salesman for the children’s label Poppetwear in the post WWII era.
 It was a time of change for fashion - the invention of the bikini, the rise of the New Look and, in the early 1950s, the emergence of a new 'teenage' fashion.
 Until this time, teenagers had dressed in similar attire to their parents but Travers found many retailers were asking for ‘teen’ styles such as shirtwaist dresses and blouses with Peter Pan collars.

 Travers approached his employer, Desmond Reevely & Co, who made the Poppetwear label under licence, and suggested that they expand their range.
-However Desmond wasn’t in a financial position to do so; and closed down his Brown’s Bay business in the mid 1960s.
+However Desmond wasn’t in a financial position to do so.

 Seeing a gap in the market, Travers left his job at Desmond Reevely & Co to go out on his own.
 T G Southwell was founded in December 1953.
 While Travers was a talented salesman, he was aware that he had no design or manufacturing experience.
 He solved the first part of this problem by employing dressmaker Alma Kimber who was a friend of his wife.
 Alma had trained as a dressmaker at a salon on Karangahape but was now married and raising her family on Auckland’s North Shore.
 Travers offered her a position where she could design for the Southwell label from her own home.
 Travers solved the manufacturing issue by contracting his work to cut-make-trim businesses - small manufacturers who were able to undertake all the steps needed to produce the Southwell ranges ready for sale.